amy-keibler/haskell-cli-starter/README.md

 ### `has_tests`

 Is this project a throwaway utility or does it need a library and test suite to ensure it behaves correctly?
-Tests are done via [Hspec](https://hspec.github.io/) and [Tasty](https://github.com/UnkindPartition/tasty).
+Tests are done via [Hspec](https://hspec.github.io/).

+### `has_mocks`

+If the project has tests, should we include [HMock](https://github.com/cdsmith/HMock) to allow mocking of monads used within the application?

 ### `project_module`